-Orange milkwort is a short but showy wildflower found in bogs, savannas, pine flatwoods and roadside ditches throughout Florida.
+Orange milkwort (Polygala lutea) is a short but showy wildflower found in bogs, savannas, pine flatwoods and roadside ditches throughout Florida.
 It typically blooms March through November, but can bloom year-round.
 Its flowers are self-pollinating.
 Its seeds are spread almost exclusively by ants.
 The seeds contain elaisomes — fleshy, oil- and protein-rich structures.
 Ants collect the seeds and take them to their nest where they and their larva consume the elaisomes, but leave the seed intact.
 The seeds are then tossed from the nest into favorable germinating conditions.

 Orange milkwort’s bright orange flowers have three petals and five sepals.
 They are born in compact, thimble-shaped racemes atop long (1–2 inch) pedicels.
 Individual flowers are often indiscernible without magnification.
 Flowerheads are subtended by bracts.
 Basal leaves are thick, simple and spatulate with entire margins.
 Stem leaves are similar in shape, but smaller in size, becoming reduced as they ascend.
 Leaf arrangement is alternate.
 Fruit is a capsule.
 Roots have a minty aroma.